-There is shared underground infrastructure connecting the larger Page mine with five shallow historical mines within the larger Project area.
+There is shared underground infrastructure connecting the larger Page mine with the neighbouring Blackhawk mine and nearby to four other shallow historical mines all located within the Project area.
 The Company has underground mining data and surface geological data that supports high grade silver-zinc-lead mineralization present within the shallow, undeveloped mines.
 These mines remain open at depth, and laterally along strike.